Mashaal: Box office

 The film was declared 'Flop' by Box Office India for not even being able to recover its budget, generating only 25 million rupees at the box office despite a budget of 29 million.
 The film was Dilip Kumar's first flop in the year before Kumar's second flop Duniya.
 However, his performance is appreciated in both movies, specially Mashaal.

 Influence

-The film was based on the well-known Marathi play "Ashroonchi Zhali Phule" written by famous Marathi writer playwright Vasant Kanetkar.
+The film is based on the well-known Marathi play Ashroonchi Zhali Phule written by famous Marathi writer playwright Vasant Kanetkar.

-A film called "Aansoo Ban Gaye Phool" based on the same, but differently presented, Marathi play was released in 1969 which was directed by Satyen Bose.
+A film called Aansoo Ban Gaye Phool based on the same Marathi play, but presented differently was released in 1969, which was directed by Satyen Bose.
 It starred Ashok Kumar, Debu Mukherji and Pran in key roles.